 A new stakeholder landscape

-Click here to download a copy of Reputation Inc's research report, "New world, new intelligence, new stakeholders, new relationships” in which we explore how COVID has completely changed the way organisations listen, map, manage, motivate and maintain relationships with their key stakeholders,
+Click here to download a copy of Reputation Inc's research report, "Building culture to drive reputation” in which we explore how COVID has completely changed the way organisations listen, map, manage, motivate and maintain relationships with their key stakeholders,

 A new world is unfolding.
 People expect businesses to fix major societal challenges, not make them worse.
 New generations of employees will increasingly only lend their time to companies that share their values.
 Investors scrutinize corporate cultures and ESG ratings as thoroughly as financial statements.
 Suppliers refuse to work with companies that can’t live up to their own ever stringent codes of ethics and compliance.
 Regulators are struggling to regulate increasingly complex and democratized industries.
 Meanwhile geopolitically the dominant force is shifting towards Asia and the stabilizing power of multilateral institutions is waning.